Addiction Therapy

 What is motivational enhancement therapy (MET)?
 It's a therapeutic program that increases a person’s motivation to make positive life changes.
 Specifically for men and women who have an addiction to alcohol, marijuana, and other mental health disorders.
 It's a form of behavioral therapy that has proven to be effective in treating addiction to multiple substances.

-What is Motivational Enhancement Therapy?
-Read More »
+Understanding Motivational Enhancement Therapy (MET) Read More »

 Addiction is a dangerous mental health disorder that affects more than 40 million men and women each year.
 There is no cure for addiction, However, there are several behavioral therapies that are proven to be effective in treating addiction and helping men and women live sober lives.
 Contingency management techniques use a rewards-based system to